ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/dev-ops/global-error-policy.md

         ```
         GlobalPolicy   GlobalPolicy.yaml   https://platform.v10-cd-mgmt.rtp.raleigh.ibm.com/api/catalogs/86441fe3-dfed-4fe6-99ef-6153b0d14afe/7335a813-3082-4c98-998b-a40ebea70abb/configured-gateway-services/9acd7b0a-bc2f-4ace-b3b7-9223e7f91db4/global-policies/7a392a17-a84a-4858-9409-4738c774cfe6
         ```

         The retrieved URL is witten to a file named `GlobalPolicy.yaml` in the current working directory.
-For example, the contents of our working directory are shown below:

-        ```
-        .
-        ├── GlobalPolicy.yaml
-        └── global_error_policy.yaml

-        1 directory, 2 files
-        ```

     - Edit the file and replace the word "url" with "global_policy_url".
 The contents of our edited `GlobalPolicy.yaml` are shown below.

       ```yaml